dog eat dog

 - a place or situation that is highly competitive

-3. You have to look out for your own interests; it’s a dog-eat-dog world.
+- You have to look out for your own interests; it’s a dog-eat-dog

-4. Your company fired you two days after you had a heart attack?
-Well, it’s certainly a dog-eat-dog world.
+- Your company fired you two days after you had a heart attack?
+Well, it’s undoubtedly a dog-eat-dog

-5. Many colleges are dog-eat-dog.
+- Many colleges are like dog-eat-dog.
 People will compete at any cost for higher grades and not care if others get hurt in the process.

-6. That school is dog-eat-dog.
+- That school dog-eat-dog.
 The students cheat and even destroy each other’s work to get better grades.”

-7. In film business it’s dog eat dog – one day you’re a star, the next you’ve been replaced by younger talent.
+- In the film, business dog eat dog, you’re a star one day, the next day you’ve been replaced by younger talent.

-8. In a dog eat dog world, there is intense competition and rivalry, where everybody thinks only of himself or herself.
+- There is intense competition and rivalry in a dog-eat-dog world, where everybody thinks only of himself or herself.

-9. In the dog eat dog world out there it pays to know who one’s real friends are.
+- In the dog eat dog world out there, it pays to know who one’s real friends are.